Published on March 17th, 2017 | by Emma Hackwood0

 To get our Irish adventure off to the right start, we needed a ride, something we could pull-up in style with.
 We went with a BMW 5-series.
 We tried to picture cruising the country’s scenic winding roads from castle to castle in an economical hatchback, but ultimately decided against it.
 In hindsight, as stylish as we appeared, navigating the narrow, two-lane roads may have been easier in a smaller car.
 Nonetheless, we began our journey and drove about an hour-and-a-half from Dublin to the breathtaking Cabra Castle.

 The next day, we drove three hours to Northern Ireland.
 As Game of Thrones fans, we couldn’t pass up the chance to visit Castle Ward, where you’d recognize scenes from Winterfell.
 Castle Ward is also Ireland’s only preserved castle that combines Classical and Gothic architecture.
 As legend goes, the original Lord and Lady of the castle had a big fight and divided their castle in two, with the Lord’s half designed in classical architecture and the Lady’s half in Gothic.

 As you continue on from Castle Ward, you will pass some of the most breathtaking coastal landscapes, from Giant’s Causeway in the north, to the Cliffs of Moher in the west.

-If you love breathtaking scenery that stops you in your tracks, good hearty cooking, the freshest seafood, and exploring ancient castles, then you will love Ireland.
+If you love breathtaking scenery that stops you in your tracks, good hearty cooking, and exploring ancient castles, then you will love Ireland.

 Alan’s post originally appeared December 29, 2015.